 Now let's add our first chart by clicking on Add new chart in the left navigation bar.
-Our plan is to show the new releases made in the Chartbrew repository in January 2020.
+Our plan is to show the new stars received by the Chartbrew repository in July 2020.
 Follow the screenshots below to get this set up:

-Remember that our goal was to display the releases in January 2020.
-At the moment the chart shows all the releases, even before January.
+Remember that our goal was to display the stars accumulated in July 2020.
+At the moment the chart shows all the stars.
 Expand the Date Settings section to add a date range for our chart:

 And this is how you can use Chartbrew to chart data from different API sources.
 Note that this only works with APIs that return JSON data at the moment.
 Some API connections will need to be authenticated, so make sure you add any authentication headers or query parameters as requested by the API documentation you are using.